a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 High Contrast Mode support is a little bit complicated.
 It is **only** available for Windows (versions 7 and up).
 It affects **all** UI elements of Windows, as well as apps developed by Microsoft.
 It will also work for **most** third party apps.

 For web content, High Contrast Mode will **only** work with Internet Explorer (versions 10 and 11) and Edge (any version) for Windows 7, 8, and 8.1.
-For Windows 10, High Contrast Mode will work with web content for **any** browser.
+For Windows 10, High Contrast Mode will work with web content on Internet Explorer and non-Chromium versions of Edge (versions 44.19041 and earlier).

 Most websites will have at least **partial** support for High Contrast Mode, with support depending on how they are coded.